Common name: Lemon balm

 Science: Lemon balm extracts have anti-oxidant and anti-inflammatory properties (Dastmalchi et al., 2008; Lin et al., 2012).
 Lemon balm has been found to relive stress and improve cognitive performance in small, but well controlled, human clinical studies (Kennedy et al., 2004; Kennedy et al., 2006).
 Although larger well controlled studies are needed to evaluate lemon balm’s medicinal performance, these results agree well with the traditional indications of the herb.

-Safety: Lemon balm is highly safe and may be taken by women breastfeeding and pregnant.
-It is appropriate for use in the young and old.
+Safety: Lemon balm is highly safe and is appropriate for use in the young and old.
+However, caution with dosage is required if combining with sedative drugs.

 Form: The fresh tincture is preferred in this case.